eclipse-edc/MinimumViableDataspace/docs/developer/continuous_deployment.md

 - In **Supported Account Types**, select **Accounts in this organizational directory only**.
 - Don't enter anything for **Redirect URI (optional)**.

 Take note of the Application (client) ID.
+Navigate to the corresponding *Managed application in local directory* (*Enterprise Application*) and take note of the enterprise application Object ID. ⚠️ Make sure you do not use the Object ID of the *App Registration*!

-Create a client secret by following the section "Create a new application secret" in the page on [Creating a an Azure AD application to access resources](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret).
+In the *App Registration*, create a client secret by following the section "Create a new application secret" in the page on [Creating a an Azure AD application to access resources](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret).
 Take note of the client secret and keep it safe.

 Configure the following GitHub secrets: